List of Emmerdale characters introduced in 2017: Sebastian White

 Sebastian White, played by Lily Westmoreland, made his first appearance on 9 November 2017.
 He is the son of Rebecca White (Emily Head) and Robert Sugden (Ryan Hawley).
 The character is portrayed by infant actress Lily.
 Head commented that Lily is well behaved on set and rarely cries.

-Rebecca discovers she is pregnant following a one-night stand with former brother-in-law Robert.
+Rebecca discovers she is pregnant following a one-night stand with former brother-in-law Robert, however she also slept with boyfriend Ross Barton (Michael Parr) around same time.
 Robert asks Rebecca to have an abortion as he does not want a drunken mistake to ruin his relationship with partner Aaron Dingle (Danny Miller), but Rebecca cannot go through with it, so Robert has to tell Aaron the truth.
 Although furious initially, Aaron forgives Robert but after seeing a scan photo, Aaron struggles with the situation and breaks up with Robert.
 Rebecca goes into labour at the roadside, while Aaron tries to fix her car.
 Aaron gets Rebecca to hospital where she gives birth to a healthy baby boy, who is named Sebastian.
 Robert decides to leave the village as he fears his son will turn out like him, but changes his mind after talking to Aaron.
 Robert vows to be the best father he can be and promises his son that he will not let him down.

 However, the Whites learn that Robert had been planning to seize control of Home Farm.
 A series of conflicts between Robert and the Whites lead to Robert snatching Seb just as the family move to Australia.
 In a subsequent car chase, Lachlan steers the Whites’ car into the path of a lorry, killing Lawrence and Chrissie.
 Rebecca is in a coma for a few weeks.
 When she wakes up, she agrees to allow Robert and Aaron custody of Seb, as her injuries from the crash mean she is incapable.
 However, she was held hostage by Lachlan after discovering that he caused the car crash.
 Robert doesn't want his son to grow up without his mother and decides to find her because it haunted Robert especially when his mother Pat Sugden (Helen Weir) died when he was four months old and didn't want Seb to go through the same.
 Rebecca was found alive, although is seen to be suffering from the trauma of her captivity and consequently struggled to reconnect with him.
 When Rebecca moves to Liverpool with Ross, she convinces Robert to let him take Seb with her, providing that he and Aaron have joint custody.
 When Robert is arrested for murder, Rebecca decides to no longer let Aaron have custody of Sebastian.
+No paternity test was ever taken to show his biological father.